Top risk factors facing the insurance industry in 2025

 High-performing talent remains the backbone of the insurance industry.
 Despite technological advancements, it’s still the human touch that discerns nuances and makes strategic decisions.
 Talent, especially senior talent, shapes businesses, deals with risks and drives companies forward.

 However, where will that talent come from?
-In June 2021, the Chamber of Commerce forecast that by 2036, 50% of the current insurance workforce will retire, leaving more than 400,000 open positions unfilled.
+The Chamber of Commerce forecasts that by 2036, 50% of the current insurance workforce will retire, leaving more than 400,000 open positions unfilled.

-For insurance companies, attracting and retaining talent is more than an HR task—it’s a strategic imperative that influences your ability to meet industry challenges head-on.
+For insurance companies, attracting and, most crucially, retaining talent is more than an HR task—it’s a strategic imperative that influences your ability to meet industry challenges head-on.

 6. Financial risks